wallarm/product-documentation/docs/latest/about-wallarm/api-discovery.md

 ![!API Discovery - Variability in path](../images/about-wallarm-waf/api-discovery/api-discovery-variability-in-path.png)

 Note that the algorithm analyzes the new traffic.
 If at some moment you see addresses, that should be unified but this did not happen yet, give it a time.
-As soon as more data arrives, the system will unify endpoints matching the newly found pattern with the appropriate amount on matching addresses.
+As soon as more data arrives, the system will unify endpoints matching the newly found pattern with the appropriate amount of matching addresses.

 ## Automatic BOLA protection

 Behavioral attacks such as [Broken Object Level Authorization (BOLA)](../attacks-vulns-list.md#broken-object-level-authorization-bola) exploit the vulnerability of the same name.
 This vulnerability allows an attacker to access an object by its identifier via an API request and either read or modify its data bypassing an authorization mechanism.

-Potential target of the BOLA attacks are endpoints with variability.
+Potential targets of the BOLA attacks are endpoints with variability.
 Wallarm can automatically discover and protect such endpoints among the ones explored by the **API Discovery** module.

 To enable automatic BOLA protection, proceed to [Wallarm Console → **BOLA protection**](../user-guides/bola-protection.md) and turn the switch to the enabled state: